Globally rigid graphs are fully reconstructible: Examples and open questions

-Given a graph $G$, the \emph{cone} of $G$ is obtained by adding a new vertex $v$ to $G$, along with new edges from $v$ to every vertex of $G$.
-It is known that the cone of an $H$-graph in $\RR^d$ is an $H$-graph in $\RR^{d+1}$.
+It is easy to see that coning increases vertex connectivity by one, so that the cone of a $(d+1)$-connected graph is $(d+2)$-connected.
+It is also folklore (and follows from Theorem \ref{thm:coninggeneric}(a) and Lemma \ref{lemma:mcircuitcone} in the next section) that if $G$ is redundantly rigid in $\RR^d$, then its cone graph $G^v$ is redundantly rigid in $\RR^{d+1}$.
+Together with Theorem \ref{thm:coninggeneric}(b) these imply that the cone of a $H$-graph in $\RR^d$ is a $H$-graph in $\RR^{d+1}$.
 We can use this fact to construct further families of $H$-graphs.
-However, these graphs will no longer be $M$-separable (see Theorem \ref{lemma:conemconnected}).
-Instead, we can use higher dimensional body-hinge graphs \cite{JKT} to generalize the $M$-separable construction of Figure \ref{figure:mseparable2} to $d\geq 4$.
+However, these graphs will not be $\mathcal{R}_{d+1}$-separable (see Theorem \ref{lemma:conemconnected}).
+Instead, we can use higher dimensional body-hinge graphs \cite{JKT} to generalize the $\mathcal{R}_{3}$-separable construction of Figure \ref{figure:mseparable2} to $d\geq 4$.
 We omit the details.